 I have found it saves me a lot of time in the later stages of colour if I take the time to make a complete value painting in grisaille first.

-The painting is still rough at this stage but I am now ready to start modelling the form knowing my tones are in the right ball park.
+The painting is still rough at this stage but I am now ready to start modeling the form knowing my tones are in the right ballpark.
 Adjustments will be made, but this just gives a great starting point.

 Below is the palette I used the darkest grey is a mix of Ivory black and Raw umber to create a neutral dark.
 I then added Flake white progressively.

 Using colour strings and experimenting with tonal shifts can help to give your paintings a variety in contrast whilst helping to create a harmonious painting.